useidel/uefiboot4rpi/README.md

 #
 ````

-2. The running RaspberryPiOS recognizes the SD as /dev/mmcblk0 (see also above)
+2. The running RaspberryPiOS recognizes the SD as /dev/mmcblk0 or similar (see also above)

 3. The system has internet access to download the UEFI firmware files and the package wget installed